Generative AI in Azure AI Solutions

 Section titled “Developing an Application with Azure AI Foundry SDK”Use the Azure AI Foundry SDK to connect securely to a project which has access to multiple Azure AI services instead of connecting to each service.
 For example, connecting to Azure AI services (formerly known as Cognitive Services), Azure OpenAI service, Azure AI search like vector search.

-The developer requires the Azure AI Projects Client library and Entra authentication
+- Azure AI Projects Client library

 Develop a RAG-based Solution with Your Own Data with Azure AI Foundry